Dispersioned/resolutions-method/README.md

 # resolutions-method
-Chech clauses for veracity with resolutions method
+Check clauses for veracity with resolutions method